hseelawi/discord_bot/README.md

 The bot runs as a containerised application that:
 1. Reads birthday data from the configured source
-2. Generates personalised messages using Claude
+2. Generates unique messages using Claude
 3. Fetches celebration GIFs from Tenor
 4. Posts the birthday wishes to Discord